 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City of Signal Hill is served by the L.A.
-County Department of Public Health, and we are working closely with them to stay updated on this evolving situation.
-We will keep this page up-to-date with the latest information on COVID-19.
+Updated: May 29, 2020: The City of Signal Hill is served by the L.A.
+County Department of Public Health and must abide by all orders and guidance from County Public Health.
+We will keep this page up-to-date with the latest information on the COVID-19 pandemic.

 We encourage you to use trusted sources to stay up-to-date.
 We will keep this page updated with information from the Los Angeles County Department of Public Health, the California Department of Public Health, and the CDC.
 Please visit their websites directly for a wealth of information on COVID-19.
-You may also dial 2-1-1 for information directly from L.A.
-County Public Health.
+You may also dial 2-1-1 for information and resources directly from L.A.
+County.

 Please review these trusted sources for the most accurate and up-to-date information on COVID-19.